 The QEP will become an integral part of all systems throughout the College.
 Vernon College is committed to providing financial and physical resources to support its implementation and continued success.
 The table below provides an outline of the QEP proposed budget beginning with the Planning Phase (2006-2007).
-This budget is being developed with a goal of increasing engagement in all courses by 2014.
 This budget is being developed with a goal of implementing engagement strategies in all courses by 2014.
 The detailed budget for each year is integrated into the College's budget by division.
 This budget will be reviewed and evaluated annually with adjustments made as needed.